-The procedure to make homemade ice cream using a modern hand-crank machine is the same as that used with an antique ice cream churn.
+The steps in learning how to make homemade ice cream using a modern hand-crank machine is the same as that used with an antique ice cream churn.
 And here's the best news:

 Modern hand-crank ice cream freezers similar the one Grandma used can still be purchased at select hardware stores, and they are available online at Amazon.
 You can easily order yours today!

-Tired of the time and effort involved to make homemade ice cream by hand, Nancy Johnson, a New England housewife, invented the first mechanical ice cream churn in 1843.
+Tired of the time and effort involved in making ice cream by hand in an old-style sarbotiere pot freezer, Nancy Johnson, a New England housewife, invented the first mechanical ice cream churn in 1843.

 Powered by a hand crank, her brainchild featured an "S"-shaped dasher that efficiently scraped the sides of the pot as it revolved to prevent ice crystals from forming.

-Compared to the old sarbotiere-style pot freezers, Johnson's froze the mixture faster and with much less effort.
+Compared to the sarbotiere, Johnson's froze the mixture faster and with much less effort.
 It was a clever idea, and its basic design is still being used.

 Amazingly, Johnson sold the rights to her invention for $200 to William G. Young, a Philadelphia wholesaler.
 He must have been a decent fellow for he generously acknowledged Nancy by naming his new acquisition the "Johnson Patent Ice-Cream Freezer" when he patented it on May 30, 1848.